acrostics/acrostic-identification-dataset/README.md

-# Acrostic Identification Task Dataset
+# Acrostic Identification Dataset

-**Acrostic Identification Task Dataset** is a curated collection of acrostics from the English, Russian, and French subdomains of the WikiSource database.
+**Acrostic Identification Dataset (AcrostID)** is a curated collection of acrostics from the English, Russian, and French subdomains of the WikiSource database.
 The dataset is intended for evaluation of tools such as [AcrosticSleuth](https://github.com/acrostics/acrostic-sleuth), which aim to identify acrostics from large corpora of texts.
 You can read more about the methodology in our upcoming paper ([link to preprint to appear soon]()).